WATERPROOFING AT HOSPITALS AND CLINICS

-We are a Toronto-based company whose insured in-house crews always do concrete repair and waterproofing with specialized fast-setting, zero-VOC materials.
+Joint Seal is a Toronto-based company whose insured in-house crews always do concrete repair and waterproofing with specialised fast-setting, zero-VOC materials.
 We coordinate with the client and work during off-peak hours to ensure no interruptions in crucial hospital areas

 Waterproofing at Medical Facilities

 Our waterproofing solutions for medical facilities include a wide range of interior and exterior repairs – even in such sensitive areas as operating rooms.
 We do crack repair and patching, expansion joint and ledge beam waterproofing, as well as a floor coating.

 Why Hospital Surfaces & Expansion Joints Need Repair

 As concrete ages, both concrete surfaces and expansion joints wear out with time, even in the interiors.

 When it comes to parking garages and other exterior areas, cracks and delamination are likely to occur sooner due to weather elements.